MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-inventory-with-documents.md

 7. Choose the **OK** button.

 A line for each item that exists on the chosen location and per the set filters and options is added to the order.
 For items that are set up for item tracking, the **Use Item Tracking** checkbox is selected and information about the expected quantity of serial and lot numbers is available by choosing **Lines**, and then **Item Tracking Lines**.
-To learn more, go to [Handling Item Tracking when Counting Inventory](#handling-item-tracking-when-counting-inventory).
+To learn more, go to [Handle item tracking when counting inventory](#handle-item-tracking-when-counting-inventory).

 You can now create one or more recordings, which are instructions to the employees who do the counting.